 - A temporary license to practice chiropractic is valid for a total of only 12 continuous days during a 12 month period immediately following its effective date

 - The temporary license cannot be used to practice chiropractic for any other purposes than therein specified.
 Locum tenens work for chiropractors practicing in the state is prohibited under this license.

 Q. What happens when my application is approved by the Board?

 A license number will be issued, processed and mailed to the address the board has on file within 3 to 5 working days.

 Q. When will I have to renew my license?

 All chiropractors’ licenses expire June 30 of every year.
-In mid-May, an online renewal reminder postcard will be sent to you.
+In mid-May, a courtesy online renewal reminder postcard will be sent to you.

 Q. I am not currently practicing Chiropractic.
 May I place my license on Inactive Status?

 Yes.
 However, you cannot practice chiropractic if your license is on Inactive Status.

 Q. How can I obtain a list of licensees?